 It’s all about sanctification.
 Ch.
 3:3 “And everyone who has this hope in Him purifies himself, just as He is pure.”
 Also in v-14 “We know that we have passed from death to life, because we love the brethren.
 He who does not love his brother abides in death.”
 John spoke often about the love (agape) which comes from God and uses this word throughout his writings.

-V-23 & 24 “And this is His commandment: that we should believe on the name of His Son Jesus Christ and love (agape) one another, as He gave us commandment.
+V-23 & 24 says, “And this is His commandment: that we should believe on the name of His Son Jesus Christ and love (agape) one another, as He gave us commandment.
 Now he who keeps His commandments abides in Him, and He in him.
 And by this we know that He abides in us, by the Spirit whom He has given us.”
 John said it again in I John 4:13 “By this we know that we abide in Him, and He in us, because He has given us of His Spirit.”
 We walk as He walked, keep His commandments and love one another by the Spirit He has given us.
+We have fellowship with the Father and His Son through the Holy Spirit.
 Do you see how sanctification and the giving of the Holy Spirit on Pentecost are linked with John’s epistles?
 Remember, with carnal man it is impossible to know the things or ways of God.
-God must reveal them to us through His Holy Spirit who will teach us all things.
-“Therefore let that abide in you which you heard from the beginning.
+God must reveal them to us through His Holy Spirit which teaches us all things.
+I John 2:24-27 says, “Therefore let that abide in you which you heard from the beginning.
 If what you heard from the beginning abides in you, you also will abide in the Son and in the Father.
 And this is the promise that He has promised us—eternal life….
-But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him” (I John 2:24-27).
+But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him”.

 John’s Third Work—Revelation Relates to the Fall Festivals